 Montina Hussey was raised in a valley by the woods outside of Goderich, Ontario.
 The youngest of nine artistic siblings, she had to find a way to stand out amongst the booming wail of guitars and poetry, and at an early age, she found paint.
 Grabbing her fate by the reigns, she left home to study drawing and painting at OCAD University.
 Moving to Toronto was the taste of adventure she needed, and when the highly coveted opportunity to practice in Florence Italy was presented, she threw caution to the wind and set sail to the other side of the world, pushing her artistic craft to the limits.

 In Italy Montina found a peacefulness while focusing on her body of work, the expansive experience of travelling the world opened doors to subject matter once hidden behind distractions back home.
 Diving deeply into her own shadows a grotesque beast entangled with sexual trauma and an insatiable appetite emerged, her work would begin the healing of deeply rooted ancestral memories vibrating through the very fabric that howls in the deepest part of her spirit.
 Her graduating thesis was more cathartic and meaningful than any accolade or certificate could represent.
-By fearlessly painting and painstakingly scratching away at the borders imprisoning her demons, exploring epigenetic memory and intergenerational trauma in her coup de gras “Vera” on display in Stratford... not only did Montina graduate in 2016, she’s now been granted her freedom.
+By fearlessly painting and painstakingly scratching away at the borders imprisoning her demons, exploring epigenetic memory and intergenerational trauma in her coup de gras “Vera” on display in Stratford... not only did Montina graduate, she’s now been granted her freedom.

 Montina paints daily along side mothering her 3 year old son.
 Montina’s art practice is now thriving through commission work, teaching, and her own exploration in the studio.